jalik/js-logger/README.md

 - `error`: used for error messages
 - `fatal`: used for fatal error messages

-Levels can be imported individually.
+They can be imported individually.

 ```js
 import {